statropy/arm-trusted-firmware/readme.rst

 ================================

-This software has been modified by Microchip Technology Inc. to add support for the following SoC:
+This software has been modified by Microchip Technology Inc. to add support for the following SoC's:

 * `lan966x_b0`: LAN966X revision B - BL1 secure bootrom

-Specifically, the platform `lan966x_sr` is an internal development platform and should not be used (and is not supported).
+* `lan969x_a0`: LAN969X revision A - BL1 secure bootrom

 It is possible to build the software by following the normal TFA guidelines, but the (Ruby) wrapper `scripts/build.rb` script is